bmihaljevic/bnclassify/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Fixed the vignette size WARNING on Windows
 * Addressed the UBSAN issues reported on CRAN:
     * https://www.stats.ox.ac.uk/pub/bdr/memtests/clang-UBSAN/bnclassify/
     * https://www.stats.ox.ac.uk/pub/bdr/memtests/gcc-UBSAN/bnclassify/